Tent of Nations MISSION and GOAL

 Daoud had a vision that he knew would take a long time to be fully realized, and he knew that the family could not do it alone.
 Starting with small projects and guaranteeing their success was the first step.
 With Daher being willing and able to live on the farm and do much of the supervision of the work there, one hurdle was overcome – maintaining a physical presence on the land.
 The second hurdle was to not only provide long-term goals of where the farm was headed, but a plan to meet these goals needed to be put into place; this fell to Daoud.
 It seemed that there was so much to do – water, electricity, planting, animal care and feeding, housing and feeding visitors, volunteers, transportation, finances, infrastructure, etc. At times it seemed daunting, but, step by step, the dream seemed closer and closer to becoming reality as international visitors and volunteers began to come in greater and greater numbers as the story of the family’s struggles and dreams became known far and wide.

-In both 2013 and 2014, there were around 7,000 visitors/volunteers on the land.
+Between 2007 and 2017, there was an average of around 7,000 visitors/volunteers annually on the land.
 They came for a few hours, a few days, a few weeks, a few months, even a year.
 They came to share a meal, attend a workshop or conference, work on the land, plant a tree or harvest fruit, teach at the Women’s Education Center, teach and play with the children during the Summer Youth Camps, or stand in solidarity with the family during times of crisis.
 As the family farm thrives, so does the prospect for peace with justice thrive as a hope throughout all of Israel/Palestine.
 The family motto is: “We Refuse to be Enemies.”
 The Tent of Nations Peace Project provides a place of peace, energy, light – a place where dreams can come true through hard work and dialogue with one another – a place where people can “Build Bridges of Understanding” – a place where a Peace Center can be built.